standardcombo/leaderboard-contract/README.md

 # Leaderboard - smart contract

 This project spawned from the idea that nobody in the multiverse should ever have to create or deploy a leaderboard-- just call this one with minimal integration.
-Additionally, it serves as a powerful example of decentralization and composition, two hallmaks of blockchain technology.
+Additionally, it exemplifies the power of decentralization and composition, two hallmaks of blockchain technology.

 The Leaderboard contract achieves this goal by combining the principle of multi-tenant software with on-chain composition.
 There are no fees or tokens, only gas.
 This leaderboard is intended to be deployed only once per network, thereafter called by any number of games/applications who desire the service.